eltociear/xgen-timeseries/README.md

 2) Utilizing data augmentation to improve performance during training,
 3) Enhancing interpretability by explaining the nature of the augmentation generated?

 **XGen-Archive.** The framework provides an extensive archive of energy data specifically designed for forecasting and disaggregation tasks.
 With its user-friendly interface, utilizing the archive is straightforward.
-Here's an example of how to make use of this valuable resource:
+Here's an example of how to make use of this valuable resource (see [use_example](src/XGenTS/archive/use_example.ipynb)):

 ```
 !pip install -u xgents